MBalaShankar/MBalaShankar/README.md

 ### Hi there 👋

-##### I am Bala Shankar a Engineering Graduate in 2019 with the stream EEE.I have a one year experience in Industrial Automation.
+##### I am Bala Shankar a Engineering Graduate in 2019 with the stream EEE.
+I have a one year experience in Industrial Automation.

-> Here are some ideas to get you started:
+> Here are some ideas about me:

 - 🔭 I’m currently working on Python
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning  Data Science
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on .
-- 🤔 I’m looking for help with devincept
+- 🤔 I’m looking for help with Data Visualisation, Data Science, Tabulae and Machine Learning.
-- 💬 Ask me about ...
+- 💬 Ask me about basics in Python
-- 📫 How to reach me: ...
+- 📫 #### How to reach me: can contact me on this [mail] (https://google.com/mail/balashankarnaidu01@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns:You cal me Balu
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a Cricketer and Chef
+- :love: I love Data Science
 '''